chtoucas/Narvalo.NET/docs/issues.md

 Infrastructure
 --------------

-- Incremental build seems broken when building w/ make.ps1.
+- Incremental build is broken when building w/ make.ps1
-- make.ps1 w/ the option `Fast` should not run the tests.
+  <- certainly due to the generation of an AssemblyInfo file on the fly.
 - Upgrade the MyGet server (requires .NET 4.6 to be installed).

 Next: